armsoft/as8x-docs/src/server_api/examples/document_definition.md

     {
         var folderElement = new FolderElement()
         {
             FolderId = "UserAccounts",
             Status = FolderStatus.Edit,
-        Key = this.ISN.ToString(),
+            Key = this.USERNAME,
             Comment = this.Description.ArmenianCaption,
             EComment = this.Description.EnglishCaption,
             Spec = this.USERNAME.LeftAlign(20) + this.BRANCH.LeftAlign(50)
         };
         this.DocumentService.StoreInFolder(this, folderElement);
         return Task.CompletedTask;